SCIENCEAn

 complete their metamorphosis) are considered the best quality and are

+most commonly used in the industry.
 The silk fabrics were produced for the first time in ancient China, and some evidence suggests that were made since circa 3000.
 C., although there is stronger evidence that silk was used widely by the year 1300.
 C. At first a woven silk was reserved exclusively for members of the Imperial China, both for their own use and to be given away.
 It

 quickly became a highly sought after luxury product for merchants